 This course offers students flexibility to learn course material and complete assignments at their convenience.
 However, to create a cohesive learning environment, modules are completed within a designated time frame.
 This time frame will enrich the learning experience, particularly through discussion and peer interaction with other class members.
-This interaction is a primary component of any educational experience, online or face-toface classroom learning.
+This interaction is a primary component of any educational experience.